-A favorite of the likes of the Rat Pack, shawl collar smoking jackets and tuxedos conjure up images of crooners having too many martinis and smoking Lucky Strikes by the pack.
+A favourite of the likes of the Rat Pack, shawl collar smoking jackets and tuxedos conjure up images of crooners having too many martinis and smoking Lucky Strikes by the pack.
 They’re rare, but they’re natty as all get-out.

 Best Jacket Styles

 Not every jacket style will look appropriate with a shawl collar.
-The two styles listed below are the ones generally considered “correct” when made with a shawl lapel:
+The two styles listed below are the ones generally considered “correct” when made with a shawl lapel.

 Tuxedos & Shawl Collars

 Regardless of whether your tuxedo jacket is single-breasted or double-breasted, it may take a shawl collar.
 Keep in mind that regardless of lapel style, single-breasted tux jackets should only ever have one button, and double-breasted ones should be 6×2 models.